carloskiki/pulldown-latex/README.md

 A pull parser for $\LaTeX$ parsing and `mathml` rendering.

-This project is inspired `Katex`, `Temml`, `MathJax`, etc. It is in its very early stages of development, and works for a small subset of what `Katex` and the likes support.
-It is _not_ production ready and is mostly untested.
+This project is inspired `KaTeX`, `Temml`, `MathJax`, etc. It is actively maintained, and is in a stage of development where 95% of what `KaTeX` and the likes support is properly working and minimally tested.
+This software should be functional for most use cases.
+However, it is not recommended for large scale production use as more robust testing is required.

 ## Goals